TheVinh-Ha-1710/Credit-Card-Transaction-Report/README.md

 1. **credit_card.csv** – Transaction records for the entire year.

 - *Client_Num* serves as a foreign key.
-- No primary key; a composite key is required.

 2. **customer.csv** – Demographic details of customers who made transactions.